adenarussel/v4/content/about/index.md

 title: 'About Me'
 avatar: './me.jpg'
 skills:
-  - JavaScript (ES6+)
+  - JavaScript
+  - Python
+  - R Studio
   - HTML & (S)CSS
-  - React
-  - Vue
-  - Node.js
+  - Wordpress
-  - WordPress
+  - Wix
 ---

 Hello!
-I'm Brittany, a software engineer based in Boston, MA.
+I'm Adena, a high school senior based in Connecticut!

 I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
 My goal is to always build products that provide pixel-perfect, performant experiences.

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.

-Here are a few technologies I've been working with recently:
+I currently attend the Academy of Information Iechnolgy and Engineering.